The Propagator Matrix Reloaded: Tree-level propagators

 and where $\tau=-\ii t$ is a real parameter for the imaginary segment, $^\cdot$ represents derivatives with respect to $t$ and $'$ derivatives with respect to $\tau$.
 We have also included sources in anticipation of the calculations to follow and to be more explicit about the sign convention for the factors in front of the sources.

 As is clear from the canonical construction for the Schwinger-Keldysh path integral we should impose the following boundary conditions:

 Slightly less obviously we should also impose boundary conditions on the time derivatives of the fields.
+This will be necessary to solve the propagator equations as they will involve second time derivatives.
 As is argued in appendix \ref{ap:bound} we are free to choose these to be whatever we want.
 For simplicity we then choose the time derivatives such that all the boundary terms cancel when we integrate by parts:

 Note that $\ii \dv{\tau}=\dv{t}$ which gives some intuition for the factor of $\ii$ in these equations.